 Welcome to the website of Hoveton Parish Council.
 Here you’ll find further information about the work of the Parish Council and the services it provides, contact details for your local councillors, information about the parish of Hoveton, plus all the latest Council and community news.
 Whether you’re a resident of Hoveton or a nearby parish, a member of Hoveton’s workforce, a visitor to our village, or just an interested party, we hope you find this website useful and informative.
 And we look forward to welcoming you to a Hoveton Parish Council meeting soon!

-Cluster 12 Parish Newsletter (March 2019)
+Cluster 12 Parish Newsletter (May 2019)

-Address: Torrens, Tunstead Road, Hoveton
+Address: Wroxham Barns, Tunstead Road, Hoveton

 Further Details: North Norfolk District Council

-Consultation Deadline: 5th April 2019
+Consultation Deadline: 3rd June 2019

-This application will be considered at the next meeting of Hoveton Parish Council, due to be held on Monday 1st April 2019.
+This application will be considered at the next meeting of Hoveton Parish Council, due to be held on Monday 20th May 2019.